 "You're not a dragon," She said without preamble.
 "And you're not associated with the Church.
 If I tell people you are human then it will cause problems.
 I'm already labeled as a human lover, and I'm expected to have an heir..."
 She trailed off, melting sand with her finger as she traced lines in the space between us.
 "When I don't lose my flame, they'll know, and telling people I'm going to lose my flame is a problem in and of itself."

 "Then we tell them that I'm a harrold," I answered, touched that she'd thought through me staying in the dark.
 She'd even considered it, and even after finding that it would be impossible, was still dedicated to figuring it out.

 "That's barely better," She groaned, causing me to laugh again.
 She was stressed, and I understood why, but I had accepted that others would be less than happy with the news.
 Come what may, I didn't care.
-"People will figure out that you're the one who changed Claire, and doubt my judgement.
+"People will figure out that you're the one who changed Claire and doubt my judgment.
 Not to mention that we're about to go to war with the Church-"

 "-Wait- what?"
 I asked, floored with the calm certainty that she was going to war with the Church.
 Announcing it like the weather.
 It brought me out of the calm happiness I had been in only a second ago.
 "You can't- they will demolish you."

 "They will demolish idiots," Naomi corrected, not wavering or questioning in the slightest.
 "I have no intention of allowing my family or any of the Reserve's under my control to be reckless.
 It doesn't change the fact that mating with you will cause people to doubt my judgment with Church dealings.
 I'm already having enough troubles with my immediate family- not to mention the Gimenez family."

 "Well," I said, worried to see her so tense.
 Watching her struggle under the weight of her responsibilities wasn't something I had any desire to do.
 "Maybe I can help."